Breakthrough-Energy/docs/source/dev/contribution_guidelines.md

         self.plant.set_index('plant_id', inplace=True)
 ```

-The unit tests for our code are grouped locally in a tests folder located at the same level as the module being tested.
+The unit tests for our code are grouped locally in a **tests** folder located at the same level as the module being tested.
 To discover and run our existing repo tests, use the command `pytest` at the base directory of our repos.
-All test files need to prefixed with "test" to be discoverable by `pytest`.
-Within the test files themselves test functions should be named test_{description of the test executed}.
+All test files need to prefixed with **test** to be discoverable by `pytest`.
+Within the test files themselves test functions should be named `test_{description of the test executed}`, e.g., `test_multiple_hierarchical_index`.

 We expect the following types of tests to be included with any code submission:
 1. Tests that demonstrate that the expected feature is working.
 In addition to providing a health monitor for the feature, this will help others understand and modify the code in the future.